zengenti/zengenti-react-cookie-control/README.md

 ### Update Preferences Component

-This component can be toggled to show using the `toggleShowUpdatePreferences` function from the `useCookieControl` hook.
+This component can be toggled to show using the `doToggleUpdatePreferences` function from the `useCookieControl` hook.

 Alternatively you can import the `ToggleUpdatePreferences` component and style accordingly.